lesmadeit/teletherapy/README.md

 5. Escrow Payments for Trust & Accessibility
 Families pay for sessions through escrow to ensure transparency and fairness.
 Funds are released to therapists after successful sessions, verified by the AI system and parents' feedback.
-The payment is 50ksh per evry fifty sessions.
+The payment is 50ksh per every fifty sessions.
 The first 50 sessions are free

 ## Tech Stack